Shortly after 9 a.m. on a Monday in August 2015, Donald Trump arrived at Manhattan Supreme Court for jury duty in a black Lincoln stretch limousine.

 They eat together regularly.
 Asked whether Trump buys, a smiling Diaz said: “Once in a while.”

-Diaz, who said he will “absolutely” vote for Trump, said the most interesting thing about the campaign so far is that his boss is No. 1 in the polls, “all the polls.”
+Diaz, who said he would “absolutely” vote for Trump, said the most interesting thing about the campaign at that point was that his boss was No. 1 in the polls, “all the polls.”

 “He keeps going higher and higher every week so, we’ll see what happens.”

-Would he drive for Trump if the Republican is elected president?
+Would he drive for Trump if the Republican were elected president?

 “Oh yeah, for sure, for sure, so I hope he takes me when he goes,” Diaz said, immediately emphasizing: “When he wins, not if he wins.
 When he wins.”